-If you have TMJ, you’re likely to experience several other symptoms besides the TMJ pain.
+If you have TMJ disorder, you’re likely to experience several other symptoms besides the TMJ pain.
 That can include headaches, earaches, neck pain, and even backaches.
 You may notice pain when you try to use your jaw joint to eat, yawn, cough, or sneeze, and you may find that your jaw starts ‘locking’ or decreasing in range of motion during certain situations.

 Signs of a Cavity

 If you have a cavity, you may also experience pain when you eat, but the pain will be felt in your tooth not just in your jaw area.
 Additionally, with a toothache, you may see pus or irritation around the sensitive area containing the tooth – this can include your gums and possibly even your neck glands may be swollen.
 You may also have a bad taste in your mouth or rotten odors coming from your infected tooth.
-Generally, with TMJ, you don’t have these symptoms.
+These symptoms are generally unique to cavities.